PrismLibrary/Prism-Documentation/docs/wpf/view-composition.md

 The next sections describe the default behaviors that are automatically added to all regions.
 One behavior, the ```SelectorItemsSourceSyncBehavior```, is only attached to controls that derive from the ```Selector```.

 ##### Registration Behavior

-The ```RegionManagerRegistrationBehavior``` is responsible for making sure that the region is registered to the correct **RegionManager**.
-When a view or control is added to the visual tree as a child of another control or region, any region defined in the control should be registered in the **RegionManager** of the parent control.
+The ```RegionManagerRegistrationBehavior``` is responsible for making sure that the region is registered to the correct ```RegionManager```.
+When a view or control is added to the visual tree as a child of another control or region, any region defined in the control should be registered in the ```RegionManager``` of the parent control.
 When the child control is removed, the registered region is unregistered.

 ##### Auto-Population Behavior

 There are two classes responsible for implementing view discovery.
-One of them is the **AutoPopulateRegionBehavior**.
+One of them is the ```AutoPopulateRegionBehavior```.
 When it is attached to a region, it retrieves all view types that are registered under the name of the region.
 It then creates instances of those views and adds them to the region.
-After the region is created, the **AutoPopulateRegionBehavior** monitors the **RegionViewRegistry** for any newly registered view types for that region name.
+After the region is created, the ```AutoPopulateRegionBehavior``` monitors the ```RegionViewRegistry``` for any newly registered view types for that region name.

-If you want to have more control over the view discovery process, consider creating your own implementation of the **IRegionViewRegistry** and the **AutoPopulateRegionBehavior**.
+If you want to have more control over the view discovery process, consider creating your own implementation of the ```IRegionViewRegistry``` and the ```AutoPopulateRegionBehavior```.

 ##### Region Context Behaviors

-The region context functionality is contained within two behaviors: the **SyncRegionContextWithHostBehavior** and the **BindRegionContextToDependencyObjectBehavior**.
+The region context functionality is contained within two behaviors: the ```SyncRegionContextWithHostBehavior``` and the ```BindRegionContextToDependencyObjectBehavior```.
 These behaviors are responsible for monitoring changes to the context that were made on the region, and then synchronizing the context with a context dependency property attached to the view.

 ##### Activation Behavior

-The **RegionActiveAwareBehavior** is responsible for notifying a view if it is active or inactive.
-The view must implement **IActiveAware** to receive these change notifications.
+The ```RegionActiveAwareBehavior``` is responsible for notifying a view if it is active or inactive.
+The view must implement ```IActiveAware``` to receive these change notifications.
 This active aware notification is one-directional (it travels from the behavior to the view).
-The view cannot affect its active state by changing the active property on the **IActiveAware** interface.
+The view cannot affect its active state by changing the active property on the ```IActiveAware``` interface.

 ##### Region Lifetime Behavior

-The **RegionMemberLifetimeBehavior** is responsible for determining if an item should be removed from the region when it is deactivated.
-The **RegionMemberLifetimeBehavior** monitors the region's **ActiveViews** collection to discover items that transition into a deactivated state.
-The behavior checks the removed items for **IRegionMemberLifetime** or the **RegionMemberLifetimeAttribute** (in that order) to determine if it should be kept alive on removal.
+The ```RegionMemberLifetimeBehavior``` is responsible for determining if an item should be removed from the region when it is deactivated.
+The ```RegionMemberLifetimeBehavior``` monitors the region's ```ActiveViews``` collection to discover items that transition into a deactivated state.
+The behavior checks the removed items for ```IRegionMemberLifetime``` or the ```RegionMemberLifetimeAttribute``` (in that order) to determine if it should be kept alive on removal.

-If the item in the collection is a **System.Windows.FrameworkElement**, it will also check its **DataContext** for **IRegionMemberLifetime** or the **RegionMemberLifetimeAttribute**.
+If the item in the collection is a ```System.Windows.FrameworkElement```, it will also check its ```DataContext``` for ```IRegionMemberLifetime``` or the ```RegionMemberLifetimeAttribute```.

 The region items are checked in the following order:

-1. **IRegionMemberLifetime.KeepAlive** value
+1. ```IRegionMemberLifetime.KeepAlive``` value
-1. **DataContext's IRegionMemberLifetime.KeepAlive** value
+1. ```DataContext```'s ```IRegionMemberLifetime.KeepAlive``` value
-1. **RegionMemberLifetimeAttribute.KeepAlive** value
+1. ```RegionMemberLifetimeAttribute.KeepAlive``` value
-1. **DataContext's RegionMemberLifetimeAttribute.KeepAlive** value
+1. ```DataContext```'s ```RegionMemberLifetimeAttribute.KeepAlive``` value

 ##### Control-Specific Behaviors

-The **SelectorItemsSourceSyncBehavior** is used only for controls that derive from **Selector**, such as a tab control in WPF.
+The ```SelectorItemsSourceSyncBehavior``` is used only for controls that derive from ```Selector```, such as a tab control in WPF.
 It is responsible for synchronizing the views in the region with the items of the selector, and then synchronizing the active views in the region with the selected items of the selector.

 #### Extending the Region Implementation

 The Prism Library provides extension points that allow you to customize or extend the default behavior of the provided APIs.
 For example, you can write your own region adapters, region behaviors, or change the way the Navigation API parses URIs.
-For more information about extending the Prism Library, see [Extending the Prism Library](Appendix-D-Extending-Prism.md).

 ### View Composition